Can Context Bridge the Reality Gap? Sim-to-Real Transfer of Context-Aware Policies: Conclusion

 \section{Conclusion}

 In this work, we examine the potential of context-aware policies to improve sim-to-real transfer in robotic control and analyze how different supervision strategies for learning contextual representations affect zero-shot generalization.
-We conduct a systematic evaluation across simulated and real-world tasks using a Franka Emika Panda robot.
+We conduct a systematic evaluation across simulated and real-world tasks using a Franka Emika Panda robot within an off-policy reinforcement learning setting based on SAC.
 Experimental results demonstrate that conditioning policies on contextual information consistently enhances robustness to domain shifts, compared to standard domain randomization.
 Among the evaluated approaches, weak supervision through policy loss achieves competitive performance across tasks.
 Nonetheless, no single strategy consistently outperforms the others, indicating that the effectiveness of supervision methods may be task-specific.
+However, given the limited number of task domains considered, the observed differences between supervision strategies do not yet support general conclusions about how supervision should be selected as a function of task characteristics.
 We also highlight key challenges in evaluating generalization, particularly the computational burden of validation across high-dimensional context spaces and the difficulty of assessing performance on physical systems with unobservable parameters.
 Addressing these limitations is essential for reliable benchmarking and deployment.